-There are a number of services provided by health care providers which do not meet the definition of a non-admitted patient service event and must not be counted for ABF purposes.
+There are services provided by healthcare providers which do not meet the definition of a non-admitted patient service event and must not be counted for ABF purposes.

-- a) Travel by a health care provider, or transport services provided to a patient, must not be counted as a non-admitted patient service event. - b) Services which do not deliver clinical care do not meet the definition of a non-admitted patient service event and must not be counted.
-For example, home cleaning, meals on wheels and home maintenance. - c) Care planning or case coordination activities conducted on behalf of a patient but without the patient being present must not be counted as a non-admitted patient service event, unless they meet the criteria for a MDCC.
+- a) Travel by a healthcare provider, or transport services provided to a patient, must not be counted as a non-admitted patient service event. - b) Services which do not deliver clinical care do not meet the definition of a non-admitted patient service event and must not be counted.
+For example, home cleaning, meals on wheels and home maintenance. - c) Care planning or case coordination activities conducted on behalf of a patient, but without the patient being present, must not be counted as a non-admitted patient service event unless they meet the criteria for a MDCC.